📚

 Communications

-Alexander Graham Bell's invention of the telephone in 1876 was another major breakthrough in communications technology.
-Bell, who was a Scot who settled in Boston in 1871, was interested in the problems of the deaf and experimented with ways to transmit speech electrically.
-After several years of experimentation, he developed electrified metal disks that converted sound waves into electrical impulses and back again.
-On March 10, 1876, he transmitted the first sentence over a telephone "Mr. Watson, come here; I want you."
-This invention greatly improved communication by allowing people to speak to each other directly over long distances, rather than relying on telegrams or letters.
+Alexander Graham Bell was a Scot who settled in Boston in 1871.
+He was interested in problems of the deaf.
+He experimented with ways to transmit speech electrically.
+After several years, he had developed electrified metal disks, that converted sound waves to electrical impulses and back again.
+On March 10, 1876, he transmitted the first sentence over a telephone “Mr. Watson, come here; I want you”

 Industry

-Another major innovation of the time was Andrew Carnegie's use of the Henry Bessemer's process of steel production.
-This process allowed for steel to be produced more efficiently and at much lower prices than ever before.
-This was a significant development as steel was used extensively in construction and infrastructure projects such as building railroads in the West and cities in the East.
-This led to the growth of the national economy and the expansion of the country.
+One of the most important innovations of the time was Andrew Carnegie’s use of the Henry Bessemer’s process of steel production.
+With this process, steel could be produced more efficiently and for much lower prices than ever before.
+This process, quite literally, led to national growth.
+It was used to build railroads in the West and cities in the East. 🏗️

 Electricity